GastonMazzei/NEDISS/README.md

 <center><i>How to contribute</i></center>
-<i>Open a pull request if you have any idea; at the present time (beggining Dec.
+<i>Please open a pull request if you have any idea; at the present time (beggining Dec.
 2021) the main focus of attention should be adding random walks to measure diffusion.
 Also a way to compute Synchronization time in-house (i.e. without producing graphical information) could be useful.
 Please contact </i>

 <center><i>Other Useful Tools</i></center>